The next postnatal teacher training module will take place Fiday 18th May and Saurday 19th May 2018 from 9am to 5pm

-- Similarly a deadline date will be set 6 months from the date of the course – the 5th of December 2015 for completion of sitting in and teaching practice
+- Similarly a deadline date will be set 6 months from the date of the course – 20th November 2018 – to complete observations.

 What will the course cover?

-- Anatomy and physiology of the post-natal woman – to include hormonal changes, pelvic floor recovery, birth trauma
+- Anatomy and physiology of the postnatal woman – to include hormonal changes, pelvic floor recovery, pelvic girdle pain and birth trauma

 - Housekeeping and Environment – to include class format, venue, health and safety, marketing and publicity